allegro/allegro.tech/_posts/2018-08-31-postmortem-why-allegro-went-down.md

 </figcaption>
 </figure>

-Seconds before noon, the price of the special offer was decreased to PLN 1 in order to ensure that at 12:00 sharp it would already be visible in all channels, and the first sales took place.
+Seconds before noon, the price of the special offer was decreased to PLN&nbsp;1 in order to ensure that at&nbsp;12:00 sharp it would already be visible in all channels, and the first sales took place.

 Also just before noon, traffic peaked at 200%-300% of the traffic from previous day, depending on service.
 At this stage,